 The Xbox One S is a powerful gaming console capable of delivering 4K gaming.
 But, like all electronic devices, it’s subject to technical issues.
 If you’re experiencing 4K and HDR not working, such as 4K options not appearing in settings or missing 4K features, then follow the troubleshooting steps listed below.

-Fix: Xbox One S 4K and HDR issues
+Fix: Xbox One S HDR and 4K not working

 1. Check your TV’s capabilities to make sure you have a 4K TV.

 Different TV manufacturers use different names to describe 4K capabilities.
 Check the packaging or your TV manual and look for the following codes:

 |Names for 4K||4K, 4K Ultra HD, UHD, UHD 4K, SUHD TV, Ultra HD, Ultra UDTV, 2160p|

 |Listed resolutions or modes||3840 x 2160 at 24 Hz, 50 Hz, or 60 Hz|